-Stroke rehabilitation includes a mix of many different therapies including physical, occupational and speech therapies.
-The charge is lead by a team of physicians, surgeons, nurses, case managers, therapists, speech pathologists, nutritionists and psychologists who work together to develop a care plan.
+Stroke rehabilitation includes a mix of many different therapies, including physical, occupational and speech therapies.
+The charge is led by a team of physicians, surgeons, nurses, case managers, therapists, speech pathologists, registered dietitians and psychologists who work together to develop a care plan.

-A care plan is influenced by factors such as the patient’s current level of function, overall health and the goals of both the patient and the patient’s family.
-No matter what, the ultimate goal of stroke rehabilitation is to help the patient regain as much brain function as possible.
+The care plan is influenced by factors such as the patient’s current level of function, overall health and the goals of both the patient and the patient’s family.

-For some patients, rehabilitation includes both inpatient and outpatient therapy, and always includes nutritional and stroke prevention education.
-The amount of time it takes each patient to recover is unique.
+For some patients, rehabilitation includes both inpatient and outpatient therapy, and it always includes nutrition and stroke prevention education.
+The amount of time it takes a patient to recover is unique to the individual.

 A Family Affair

-It’s also important to remember stroke recovery doesn’t just happen during the first couple months of rehabilitation.
+It’s important to remember stroke recovery doesn’t only happen during the first couple months of rehabilitation.
 Recovery can be a lifelong process and often requires the loving care and support of family and friends.

 Eighty percent of strokes are preventable.
-Some risk factors you cannot control, like heredity and sex: females are more likely to experience stroke than males.
+Some risk factors you cannot control, such as heredity and sex: Women are more likely to experience stroke than men.
 However, taking small steps toward improving your health and learning the warning signs can go a long way in preventing stroke and improving recovery.